spooky-simon/spooky-simon.github.io/Fiero_Interior.md

 *I present to the reader: the Fiero as purchased.
 Banana demonstrates her appreciation by calling shotgun.*

 The first to go was center console and unfortunate aftermarket audio installation.

+This exposed the carpet to be far from factory fresh.
+It was placed gently into the car ontop of fresh, inexpensive jute that had been sporadically secured with duct tape.
+I would love to do it right, but I don't think I have it in me at the moment to do interior decoration.
+This needs so much more fundamental work.

+### Carpeting

+Getting the attempted carpet installation out was relatively easy.
+I still have the majority of the jute and carpet in my garage just in case I want to do it right.
+I've moved that to the bottom of my to do list permanently.

 ## Build Back Better